joannakl/cs102/syllabus.markdown

 Any student who requires academic accommodations should register with the Moses Center early in the semester so that we can provide these accommodations for the assessments.
 Students may not be able to receive proper accommodations if they register with the Moses Center within just a few days of the timed assessment.

+**In order to receive accommodations for assessments in this course, you need to request them at least seven days prior to such an assessment.
+Setting up accommodations and scheduling with Moses Center takes time.**

 ### Wellness Statement

 In a large, complex community like New York University, it's vital to reach out to others, particularly those who are isolated or engaged in self-destructive activities.
 Student wellness ([https://cas.nyu.edu/content/nyu-as/cas/academic-programs/student-wellness.html](https://cas.nyu.edu/content/nyu-as/cas/academic-programs/student-wellness.html)) is the responsibility of us all.